thanasxda/basic-linux-setup/README.md

 Sources.list will probably not be included so head over to your basic-linux-setup folder.
 Btw, if you did not choose mountpoints for a partition you can still do so by doing:
 ```
-sudo fdisk -l # check partition you want to mountpoints
+sudo fdisk -l # check partition you want to mount
 ```
 After you have the partition for example /dev/sda3 and its xfs you would do the following to mount it:
 ```